Towards Understanding Sparse Filtering: A Theoretical Perspective: Empirical Validation

-Notice that when dealing with real data sets, it is very challenging to assess the structure of the data.
-In low dimensions, with few samples and with the simplified assumption that all the data belonging to a given class are generated by a single highly localized cluster (as in the previous simulations), a simple visualization of the data is enough to understand which metric is underlying the data.
-Thanks to these simplified settings, a straight computation of distances among samples belonging to the same class is sufficient to decide which metric best describes the data.
-However, when we consider real data sets, we have to deal with samples in high dimensions, with a large number of samples, and with the fact that samples belonging to the same class may be generated by different clusters spread throughout the space; in this case, we can not rely on visualization anymore.
-In order to explore high-dimensional data, we decided to rely on the $k$-nearest neighbors algorithm (KNN).
+When dealing with real data sets, it is very challenging to assess the structure of the data.
+With few samples in low dimensions and with the simplified assumption that all the data belonging to a given class are generated by a single highly localized cluster, a simple visualization or a computation of distances is enough to understand which metric is underlying the data.
+However, when we consider real data sets, we have to deal with a large number of samples in high dimensions, and with the fact that samples belonging to the same class may be generated by different clusters spread throughout the space.
+In order to explore high-dimensional data in the original space before any normalization, we decided to rely on the $k$-nearest neighbors algorithm (KNN).
 We implemented two versions of KNN, one selecting $k$ neighbors according to the Euclidean distance and one selecting $k$ neighbors according to the cosine distance\footnote{The KNN using cosine distance has been implemented relying on the ``trick'' that the cosine distance between vectors $\mathbf{u},\mathbf{v}$ is the same as the Euclidean metric on the $\ell_{2}$-normalized vectors.
 Therefore, we perform an $\ell_{2}$-normalization of each data sample and then we run KNN with Euclidean distance, re-using off-the-shelf KNN code optimized for the Euclidean metric.}.
 If $p(Y \vert X)$ is better explained by the Euclidean distance, we expect KNN with the Euclidean metric to provide better results; alternatively, if $p(Y \vert X)$ is better explained by the cosine distance, we expect KNN with the cosine metric to provide better results. \\